Persistent BitTorrent Trackers: Preliminaries

 While TEEs provide strong confidentiality and integrity guarantees, they do not guarantee liveness or availability.
 The host system retains control over resource scheduling, TEE initialization, and system call execution.

-Throughout the work, a dark background denotes code executed in a TEE.
+Throughout the work, algorithm boxes that optionally execute in a TEE when the operator is untrusted are distinguished by a darker background and a bold border, whereas plain boxes use a lighter background and a thin border.
 Code running in a TEE implicitly outputs a certificate of correct execution (attestation).
+In trusted-operator deployments these algorithms run as ordinary server code.

-\paragraphNoSkip{Threat model} TEEs (Intel TDX/AMD SEV) are trusted for isolation and attestation and the blockchain is trusted for smart contract execution.
-Tracker operators are \emph{untrusted}: TEE protections prevent them from tampering with execution or reading sensitive data, but they can jeopardize liveness by terminating instances or denying resources.
-Peers and DHT nodes are also \emph{untrusted}.
+\paragraphNoSkip{Threat model} The blockchain is trusted for smart contract execution.
+Peers and DHT nodes are \emph{untrusted}.
+We consider two trust settings for the tracker operator. \emph{Trusted operator} (base model): the operator runs the tracker software honestly; the system delivers portability and verifiable receipts but provides no protection against a dishonest operator. \emph{Untrusted operator} (TEE-enhanced model): the operator may attempt to manipulate reputation or observe peer data; a TEE (Intel TDX/AMD SEV), trusted for isolation and attestation, prevents tampering with execution and reading of sensitive data.
+The operator can still jeopardize liveness by terminating instances or denying resources.
 The private tracker employs a Sybil-resistant registration mechanism, such as interviews or accountable sponsorship where sponsors are held responsible for invitees' behavior (common in private trackers like RED~\cite{redinterview}), to limit initial account creation.
 While peers cannot forge receipts cryptographically, colluding peers could exchange real data to generate legitimate receipts.
 However, this has no net benefit: downloaders always record a reputation loss, and accountable sponsorship makes creating accounts costly since sponsors risk penalties for invitees' misconduct.